Zalkota/web3modal-tutorial/docs/blockforge/battle-pass.md

 * Unique Minecraft skin
 * Enables Battle Mode

+* Membership Access to earn $FORGE

+* Access to generate $FORGE tokens by playing in the Minecraft Server

+* Staking Access to allow purchase of land plot

+* Stakers can generate additional $FORGE tokens when in-game

+* Stakers can claim land plots with the use of $FORGE tokens

+* Plot owners can generate additional $FORGE tokens when in-game

+* Plot owners can increase their in-game $FORGE generation by increasing the plot rank

+* Plot rank is determined based off the resources available within the plot

+* Rent Pass to other players to help receive a share of their generated $FORGE

+* Plot owners can rent their BlockForge pass to other players, and receive a share of the $FORGE tokens generated when the renter is in-game

 <!--
 * In order to play on the Blockforge Minecraft server, you must own or rent at least one staked Battle pass.